ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/document-extensions/timeseries/incremental-time-series/overview.markdown

 * **Parallel Modification**
   * An incremental time series entry can be **modified by multiple clients without conflict**.
-  * A **node handling a request to incrment a value** stores the value's new contents locally.
+  * A node handling a request to increment a value stores the value's new contents locally.
     This contents replicates to all other nodes but does not override this value's contents on the other nodes.
     Instead, **per timestamp, each node stores an incremental time series entry composed of